Snowflake

 - (Optional) For Private key passphrase, enter the passphrase if you are using an encrypted private key.

 - OAuth with impersonation: This allows Dremio users to authenticate via external OAuth and map to Snowflake roles securely.
-If you have not already, complete the steps in [User Impersonation](#user-impersonation] for configuring a Snowflake source with user impersonation.
+If you have not already, complete the steps in User Impersonation for configuring Snowflake with user impersonation.

 - Choose one of the two user impersonation role modes: